-1. Plan your orientation flight An orientation flight is as simple as going to your nearest airstrip with a flight school.
+An orientation flight is as simple as going to your nearest airstrip with a flight school.
 Most staff are passionate to get you into a plane as a beginner.
-Planning an orientation flight will expose you to the experience of flying in a plane and offers you an opportunity to evaluate yourself when it comes to how the body responds to fear of height.
-Most of these symptoms and sensations are short-term, but it all depends on your determination to proceed with the orientation.
+Planning an orientation flight will expose you to the experience of flying in a plane and provides an opportunity to evaluate your fear of height.
+Most of these symptoms and sensations are short-term and can be overcome with the determination to proceed with your orientation.

-3. Consolidate your entire plan There are several methods to find a certified flight instructor and an aircraft.
-However, the best way is to find a professional flight academy with dedicated professionals.
-Furthermore, if you have interest in flying as a professional pilot, it is important to find a flight school that offers both single and multi-engine aircraft.
+There are several methods to find a certified flight instructor and an aircraft.
+However, the best way is through a professional flight academy with dedicated professionals.
+Furthermore, if you have interest in flying as a professional pilot, it is important to find a flight school that offers both single- and multi-engine aircraft.

-4. Do your pre-solo flight preparation Prior to your first solo, your instructor will certainly train you up to the standards outlined by the 14 CFR 61.87.
+Prior to your first solo, your instructor will certainly train you up to the standards outlined by the 14 CFR 61.87.
+This includes preflight preparation, aircraft operation, takeoffs and landings, and all aspects of flight, as well as airport traffic patterns and emergency procedures.
 To approve your aeronautical knowledge, your instructor will administer a written test and review the test with you.
-That way, he/she will evaluate whether you are competent to operate the plane confidently by yourself.
+That way, he/she will evaluate whether you are competent and confident enough to operate the plane by yourself.

-This consists of about 60 multi-choice tests and can be taken with licensed test providers or at the FAA testing centers.
-To be approved, you need to score at least 70 per cent to fulfill the written knowledge test.
+This consists of about 60 multiple-choice questions and can be taken with licensed test providers or at FAA testing centers.
+To be approved, you need to score at least 70 percent to fulfill the written knowledge test.

-7. After your CFI feels you are fully prepared, complete your final test or “check ride’’ accompanied by the FAA licensed examiner who will ask you a few questions to assess your flying abilities.
-The “Practical Test Standards’’ FAA document has the exact requirements to be fulfilled in these final tests.
+You will be accompanied by an FAA-licensed examiner who will ask you a few questions to assess your flying abilities.
+If they’re confident in your knowledge, they will proceed with the practical exam in which the examiner will observe your decision-making skills.
+The “Practical Test Standards’’ FAA document has the exact requirements to be fulfilled in this final step.